New Era Opportunity: E-Commerce

 In March 2020, the world shifted to digital.
 This included all forms of shopping.

-People started getting their groceries, furniture, home supplies, dinner and much more delivered right to their door.
-And now that everyone realizes how convenient it is, it’s not going away anything soon.
+People started getting their groceries, furniture, home supplies, dinner and much more delivered right to their doors.
+And now that everyone realizes how convenient it is, it’s not going away anytime soon.

 The coronavirus accelerated the shift toward e-commerce.
 And with a solution to the virus possibly years away, Americans are going to become more reliant — not less — on e-commerce in the near future.